 You received a postcard because the Program has launched a nationwide recruitment drive to identify and engage landowners who are interested in participating.
-This is in addition to the events, advertising and news stories that have appeared throughout Indian Country over the past three years.
-The level of interest – or willing sellers – registered with the Department has always been one of the determining factors as the Program develops its implementation schedules.
-In fact, the Program is currently compiling its next implementation schedule, and interest from individuals will be a factor in the locations chosen.
-Registration in no way commits you to sell your land and is no guarantee that you will receive an offer; it merely identifies your desire to receive an offer.
+This is in addition to the events, advertising, and news stories that have appeared throughout Indian Country over the past several years.
+The level of landowner interest – or identified willing sellers – has always been one of the determining factors as the Program develops its implementation schedules.
+Identifying yourself as a willing seller in no way commits you to sell your land and is no guarantee that you will receive an offer; it merely identifies your desire to receive an offer.

 If you own fractional land interests on a reservation and missed the 45-day deadline to accept your offer, you may:

-If you chose to sell some or all of the fractional interests described in your purchase offer packet, the interests sold are immediately transferred to, and held in trust for, the federally-recognized tribe that exercises jurisdiction over the land involved.
+If you chose to sell some or all of the fractional interests described in your purchase offer package, the interests sold are immediately transferred to, and held in trust for, the federally-recognized tribe that exercises jurisdiction over the land involved.
 The tribe becomes a co-owner with the other remaining individual owners of the tract(s) involved, if any.
 A tribe’s ability to use the consolidated land depends on several factors, including the number of owners on a tract.
-A reduction in the number of owners, even if the tribe does not gain controlling ownership, may help current landowners more efficiently use and manage the land because there are fewer owners to work with.
+A reduction in the number of owners, even if the tribe does not gain the ability to manage the land without approval of other landowners, may help current landowners more efficiently use and manage the land because there are fewer owners to work with.
 Depending on the number of owners and the percent of ownership held, tribes are able to utilize consolidated lands for purposes consistent with the values and needs of their members, such as housing, community centers or businesses, or for recreational or cultural purposes.

 Each tribal nation has different plans and goals for land consolidated through the Buy-Back Program, just as every landowner has unique intentions for the use of the funds they receive from the sale of their interests.
 We encourage you to seek information from your tribal leadership on the plans and goals for consolidated lands.

 We’re already seeing the difference this Program is making.
-For example, the Oglala Sioux Tribe of the Pine Ridge Reservation is embarking on a major housing program, aided by the recent acquisition of land through the Program.
+For example, the Oglala Sioux Tribe is embarking on a major housing program, aided by the recent acquisition of land through the Program.
 As a result of Program purchases, the Squaxin Island Tribe is now better able to protect its world-class oyster beds.

 Your trust or restricted property will pass to, or be inherited by, the person or persons you name in your will through the probate process.
 If you do not have a will, your property will pass to your eligible Indian heirs at probate.
 The probate judge will use AIPRA or a tribal probate code, approved by the Department, to determine how your trust or restricted land is inherited.
 During the probate proceeding, the probate judge will determine the heirs and beneficiaries to your estate.
 Your heirs may include your spouse, your children, certain relatives, or the tribe with jurisdiction over your trust and restricted land.
 For Alaska Native (AN) estates, the probate laws of the State of Alaska will govern who will inherit trust or restricted property located in the state.